 For additional resources, visit the Substance Abuse and Mental Health Services Administration (SAMHSA) store.
 SAMHSA's mission is to reduce the impact of substance abuse and mental illness on communities across the United States.
 The SAMHSA National Helpline is available for those seeking help with substance abuse issues.
 English and Spanish are available if you select the option to speak with a national representative.

+Text messaging service 435748 (HELP4U) is currently only available in English.
+The referral service is free, even if you are uninsured or underinsured.
 We may request your postal code or other relevant geographic information to track calls sent to other offices or to accurately identify local resources appropriate to your needs.
 No, we don't offer advice.
 Trained information specialists answer calls, transfer callers to state services or other appropriate intake centers in their states, and connect them to local assistance and support.